The Problem with Fancy Resumes

 Common Questions

-Standing out is usually not about how many colors or icons you use; it’s about how fast a recruiter can find your successes.
+Standing out is less about colors and icons and more about how fast a recruiter can find your achievements.

-A resume that is clean and well-organized is much more memorable than a complicated design that is hard to read.
-When you focus on clarity, you make the hiring manager’s job easier, which puts you ahead of those using confusing templates.
+A clean, well-organized resume is more memorable than a complicated design that’s hard to scan.
+When you focus on clarity, you make the hiring manager’s job easier — which puts you ahead of candidates using confusing templates.
+Your accomplishments do the work, not the graphics.

-Even in creative fields, your resume is a working document, while your portfolio is where you show off your creative skills.
+In creative fields, your resume is still a working document.
+Your portfolio is where you show your design skills.

-What if I don't have fancy design software to make my resume?
+Do I need design software to make a good resume?

 Focus on what counts.

-Creating a resume that really stands out means avoiding the mistake of making a visual puzzle.
-While a highly decorated document might look good at first, it often becomes a useless file that fails to tell a recruiter how valuable you actually are.
-By removing the extra decoration and focusing on a clear structure, you make sure your career story is heard instead of being lost.
-Don't let your hard work be missed because of a design that doesn't work; instead, build a document that clearly leads to your next interview.
+A resume that stands out does so with clarity, not decoration.
+A highly-decorated document might look impressive on screen, but it often becomes a useless file that fails to tell a recruiter how valuable you actually are.
+Strip the extra visuals, focus on structure, and your career story gets heard instead of lost.
+Don't let your hard work be missed because of a design that doesn't work.
+Build a document that clearly leads to your next interview.

 Look at your resume right now and find one graphic or chart that might confuse a reader.
 Start checking your document today by swapping those distractions for clear text that focuses on your achievements.
 You have the skills for the job, and now you know how to make sure everyone sees them.